rafarq/MDlightWeb/README.md

 ## License

-MIT License - Feel free to use this project for your documentation needs.
+GPL-3.0 license - Feel free to use this project for your documentation needs.